alpaker/fill-column-indicator/README.markdown

+_This package is no longer actively maintained.
+If you're interested in becoming maintainer, please let me know._

 Many modern editors and IDEs can graphically indicate the location of the fill column by drawing a thin line (in design parlance, a "rule") down the length of the editing window.
 Fill-column-indicator implements this